-The Human Settlements Directorate has undergone strategic changes to its functional and managerial structure to enable it to successfully deliver on the objectives associated with developing sustainable integrated human settlements in line with the City's strategic focus area of being a Caring City.
-The City also continues to utilise the range of available national housing programmes to create innovative, integrated and sustainable human settlement development for its poorest communities, most of whom depend on the state for their housing needs.
+The City continues to utilise the range of available national housing programmes to create innovative, integrated and sustainable human settlement development for its poorest communities, most of whom depend on the state for their housing needs.

-These programmes allow the City to develop different forms of housing opportunities with different tenure options, ranging from in situ upgrades of informal settlements, to rental housing in the form of community residential units (CRUs), which also include hostels that have been converted into family units, institutional and social housing, as well as homeownership opportunities such as Breaking New Ground (BNG) for qualifying subsidy beneficiaries, and gap housing at the lower end of the private property market.
+These programmes allow the City to develop different forms of housing opportunities with different tenure options, ranging from in situ upgrades of informal settlements, to rental housing in the form of community residential units (CRUs), institutional and social housing, as well as homeownership opportunities such as Breaking New Ground (BNG) for qualifying subsidy beneficiaries, and gap housing at the lower end of the private property market.